Fast community detection by SCORE: Main results

-where $\hat{a}_k$ is an (unit-norm) eigenvector of $DAD B^{(k)}$, and $\hlam_k/\|\theta\|^2$ is the unique eigenvalue of $D A D B^{(k)}$ that is associated with $\hat{a}_k$. \end{lemma} We remark that $\heta_k$ do not necessarily have unit norms, and they are uniquely determined up to a scaling factor.
-Among them, $\heta_1$ is particularly interesting, where provided that the network ${\cal N} = (V, E)$ is connected, then all entries of $\heta_1$ are strictly positive (or strictly negative).
+We remark that $\heta_k$ do not necessarily have unit norms, and they are uniquely determined up to a scaling factor.
+Among them, $\heta_1$ is particularly interesting, where provided that the network ${\mathcal N} = (V, E)$ is connected, then all entries of $\heta_1$ are strictly positive (or strictly negative).
 Also, the associated eigenvalue $\hlam_1$ is always strictly positive.
-These results are due to Perron's powerful theorem \cite[Page 508]{Horn}; see Section \ref{subsec:stabi} for more discussion.
+These results are due to Perron's powerful theorem \cite{Horn}, page~508; see Section~\ref{subsecstabi} for more discussion.